Blog

 Why are payments complex, and how can these be overcome with a successful payment architecture?

 You need to overcome several challenges when architecting payments for your platform.
 The most important is creating an accurate and seamless payment process that can grow with your platform.
 Customers don’t appreciate incorrect charges or overly complicated payment systems.
-These are issues that will make most customers choose another company instead of yours – experiences are critical to retaining customers and building loyalty and the payment experience is one of the most important.
+These issues will make most customers choose another company instead of yours – experiences are critical to retaining customers and building loyalty, and the payment experience is one of the most important.

 In addition to ensuring that your payment gateway architecture is smooth and accurate, you also need to ensure that your system is capable of handling four pivotal challenges: